 Mr Raymond Anakwe is a Consultant Trauma & Orthopaedic Surgeon and a serving medical officer in the Royal Army Medical Corps of the British Army.
-He served at home and on operations as the Regimental Medical Officer to 1st Battalion The Black Watch and as a surgeon in a deployed field hospital in Europe, North America, the Balkans, Iraq and Afghanistan. he undertook basic and higher surgical training in South East Scotland based around Edinburgh, Fife and the Borders.
-Mr Anakwe higher surgical training has been in Trauma and Orthopaedic Surgery.
+He served at home and on operations as the Regimental Medical Officer to 1st Battalion The Black Watch and as a surgeon in a deployed field hospital in Europe, North America, the Balkans, Iraq and Afghanistan.
+He undertook basic and higher surgical training in South East Scotland based around Edinburgh, Fife and the Borders.
+Mr Anakwe’s higher surgical training has been in Trauma and Orthopaedic Surgery.

-Mr Anakwe’s sub-specialist fellowship training has given him further experience in the full range of trauma, elective, reconstructive and arthroplasty surgery of the hand, wrist and elbow.
+Mr Raymond Anakwe’s sub-specialist fellowship training has given him further experience in the full range of trauma, elective, reconstructive and arthroplasty surgery of the hand, wrist and elbow.
 He completed a fellowship post as an Upper Limb Fellow at Glasgow Royal Infirmary and a second fellowship post at Wrightington Hospital as well as visiting fellowships to specialist centres in North America and South Africa.
 He taught at various levels and have successfully designed, completed, presented and published original research in a number of forums.

 Mr Raymond Anakwe is committed to teaching, training, clinical research as well as delivering a high quality patient service.